 Medicare Denied Claim: Service Bundled Into Another

-"Payment for this service is included in the payment for another procedure"
+"Included in the payment for another service"

-"This service was already paid as part of another service"
+"Already paid as part of another procedure"

 What This Means